vjoel/tupelo/README.md

 * hashes

 It's kind of like a "JSON object", except that in the json blob case, the hash keys can only be strings.
+In the msgpack case, keys have no special limitations.
 In the case of the marshal and yaml modes, tuples can contain many other kinds of objects.

 What is a template?
 -------------------